tom131313/calibrate/README.md

 The program has an option to display a Siemens Star for aid camera focusing.

+[Usage observations:
-[Usage observations: PhotonVision runs its output stream at lower resolution (maybe half).
-LimeLight alternate output stream (5802) runs at full resolution and it's slow.]
+LimeLight alternate output stream (5802) runs at full resolution.
+For a responsive camera image use the "Viewfinder" pipeline to take snapshots.

+PhotonVision has no pure raw camera stream output and that slightly damaged "raw" stream is disabled during calibration so this guidance doesn't work with PV.]

 References: